-For the financial year ended 30 June 2015, we recorded net cash generated from operating activities of approximately RMB275.7 million.
-This consisted of cash generated from operating activities before changes in working capital of approximately RMB293.0 million, working capital outflow of approximately RMB5.7 million, and net of cash outflow amounting to approximately RMB11.6 million from interest income received and income tax paid.
+For the full year ended 30 June 2016, we recorded net cash generated from operating activities of approximately RMB71.7 million.
+This consisted of cash generated from operating activities before changes in working capital of approximately RMB145.6 million, working capital outflow of approximately RMB65.0 million, and net of cash outflow amounting to approximately RMB8.9 million from interest income received and income tax paid.

-The net working capital outflow was mainly due to utilisation of synthetic logs amounting to approximately RMB133.1 million during the harvesting season.
+The net working capital outflow arose mainly from utilisation of mushroom synthetic logs with a net amount of approximately RMB55.6 million during the harvesting season.
+Additionally, there were prepaid maintenance costs incurred for our bamboo plantations.